envomp/2020-automated-testing-project/README.md

 Make sure you have `files` directory with `input.txt` inside of it present on the same level as the `docker-compose.yml` file

-Or rename `..env` file to `.env` file and put your desired path in there
+Or change the location in `.env` file

 And finally run `docker-compose run weather_app`